Here are answers to some common questions I get and a few unforeseen that pop up:

 Do you hire gravediggers to build your swimming pool just because they can use a shovel?
 Of course not.
 Don’t bury your brand alive.
 Call on a genuine, experienced copywriter with the right education and experience who truly gets marketing.
-That’s how my clients see me.
-It’s both an art and a science.
+Truth is, copywriting is both an art and a science, so hire a pro.

 How can I assist your organization, team, marketing objectives, etc.?

 As a professional copywriter, I’m much more than wordsmith.
 I’m an idea guy who solves businesses challenges alone or on a tight-knit team of other brand professionals.
 I strive for genuine engagement, not overwriting or serving up boring crap that gets ignored.

 I don’t always use complete sentences either…like that previous one.
-Using the vernacular is how we roll, the way real humans speak.
+Using the vernacular is how genuine copywriters roll, the way real humans speak.
 And sometimes, we use words like ‘crap’ or ‘vernacular’ to stop you in your tracks.

 Which services do I provide?

-It’s a long list having worked on the agency side, in marketing departments, and directly with organizations through freelance on both the business-to-business or business-to-consumer side.
+It’s a long list.
+I’ve worked on the agency side, in marketing departments, and directly with organizations through freelance on both the business-to-business or business-to-consumer side.
 Here, I’ve listed most of my services, but please ask if you have other general or specific needs: